Dual Diagnosis IOP in Sioux Falls, SD

 Co-Occurring Conditions Treated in Our IOP

-Dual diagnosis is not one condition — it is the intersection of two.
+Dual diagnosis is not one condition, it is the intersection of two.
 The most effective treatment starts by understanding how your specific combination of mental health and substance use conditions interact.
-Below are the co-occurring patterns our clinical team treats most often.
+Below are the co-occurring patterns our clinical team treats most often, all requiring a current SUD diagnosis for program eligibility.

 Depression